Pitt Alum, Naval Academy Professor Interviewed

 “Usually when we talk about slavery, my students are really blown away that there was slavery in the Pittsburgh area.
 Students would say, ‘I’ve never heard of this.
 I thought slavery was down south.
 We never were taught that,’” explains Professor Larry Glasco.

-History honors major Kieran Coffey wins William Stanton Prize
+B.Phil. and History honors major Joshua Hanley wins William Stanton Prize

 Recognizing the outstanding honors thesis in History, the prize was generously established by Pitt alumnus David Frederick in honor of his mentor William Ragan Stanton, esteemed American historian who taught here from 1962 until 1994.